 The DAA board of advisers is made of visual documentary artists and related professionals who have proven to be leaders in their fields.
 Advisory Board members share their knowledge and experience to assist in the development, growth and refinement of the organization.

-Documentary Arts Asia is very happy to announce its first advisers:
+Documentary Arts Asia is very happy to have such great minds as its advisers :

 |Hossein Farmani is a collector, curator and editor who was born in Teheran, immigrated to LA and now lives in Bangkok.
 He has founded and directs major photo institutions, magazines, festivals, awards and foundations, such as the Lucie Foundation, MOPLA, VUE magazine, Focus on AIDS foundation, IPA photo awards and Paris Prix Prize to name a few.||Shahidul Alam is a major pillar of the documentary photography scene in Asia and beyond and arguably the father of documentary photography in Bangladesh.
 Just a few of the projects he founded are, The Chobi Mela festival, the Prashala photography school, the Drik Gallery and the majority world agency.
 As a photographer his work has been shown at the MOMA in NYC, the Tate in London and many others.|

 |John Hulme is a documentary photographer dividing his time between South East Asia and Britain.
 His work has focused on documenting social issues in Europe, Thailand, Burma and India.
 His recent work on Burmese issues includes the documentation of migrant workers, gold mining in Kachin state, the Karen people refugee camps, and backpack medics.
 John also photographed the 2010 Khumbh Mela in Haridwar India, the largest gathering of humanity on the planet.
 He currently lives in Chiang Mai Northern Thailand.|

 Who suggest work to highlight through DAA’s exhibition & screening programs